 Analytics automation transforms how teams optimize content.
 Manual updates are slow, expensive, and hard to scale.
 Teams publish assets, then wait for monthly reports before making changes—by then the opportunity is gone.
-In this guide, you’ll set up a closed-loop content optimization workflow that turns real-time analytics into automated actions using write-back and refresh rules.
+In this guide, you’ll set up a closed-loop content optimization workflow that turns real-time analytics into automated actions using write-back and refresh rules as part of an enterprise workflow.
 The result: faster learning, higher ROI, and a system you can trust.

 Step 1: Capture the right signals (make analytics actionable)